imcvampire/vue-axios/README.md

 ## Why

-I created this library because, in the past, I need a simple solution to migrate from `vue-resource` to `axios`.
+I created this library because, in the past, I needed a simple solution to migrate from `vue-resource` to `axios`.

-It only has a small benefit that it binds axios to the `vue` instance so you don't have to import everytime you use `axios`.
+It only binds axios to the `vue` instance so you don't have to import everytime you use `axios`.

 ## Support matrix